HarishAtGitHub/harishatgithub.github.com/_posts/2015-09-06-dictionary.md

 ## Dictionary

-**Dictionary** is a data model that provides way to store elements in an efficient way so that key based retrieval can be fast.
+**Dictionary** is a data type that models a way to store elements in an efficient way so that key based retrieval can be fast.
 In essence this solves the problem of **SEARCHING**, as what we are trying to do is search for a key and then retrieve the value associated with it.In other words dictionary provides efficient way to **search a particular key**(and hence to obtain the value in it).

 Dictionary can be realized by using